oliver-veal/robotics-coursework/docs/source/coursework2.rst

 ==================

 ----------------------------------------
-Task Ai : C-Space Dilation, Square Mask
+Task A i : C-Space Dilation, Square Mask
 ----------------------------------------

 This task initialises the Denavit-Hartenberg, D-H, table.